Ontario Highway 3: Windsor–Essex Parkway

 Initial construction of a noise barrier from North Talbot Road to Howard Avenue began in March 2010.
 Full construction began on August 19, 2011, with an expected completion date of mid-2015 for the first phase and 2015-16 for the remainder of the parkway.
 In early 2015, it was announced that the parkway would open to traffic between Highway 3 and Labelle Street (near the E.C.
 Row Expressway) in the spring.
+The existing segment of Highway 3 (Talbot Road and Huron Church Road) from the E. C. Row Expressway to just east of Outer Drive was realigned to free up right-of-way for the Highway 401 extension which was built below-grade in a trench with tunnels to cross underneath surface streets (including those carrying the Highway 3 routing).
+The old split interchange between Highway 3 (Talbot Road) and Highway 401 was replaced by an all-direction junction incorporating a roundabout, from which a new alignment of Talbot Road bypassed the intersection with Outer Drive (which had traffic lights added in 2006) just each of the former split.
+The Highway 401 extension runs parallel to (but does not replace) Highway 3 until the E. C. Row Expressway.
+After an interchange to Highway 3 and Labelle Street, the Highway 401 extension then changed direction where it runs parallel westward for 2 km, then it turned northwest and follow a new alignment to the under-construction Gordie Howe International Bridge (formerly the Detroit River International Crossing and the New International Trade Crossing) border crossing.

+Cayuga bridge replacement

 Work was done in Cayuga to install a new crossing over the Grand River, replacing the five-span steel structure that previously served traffic since 1924.
 The new concrete structure was opened to traffic on June 20, 2014, and the former structure was demolished after that.
 On November 4 and December 4 of that year, construction on the bridge was halted by the Haudenosaunee Confederacy Chiefs Council on the claim that the structure impeded on land reserved for a towpath along the Grand River by the Six Nations of the Grand River First Nation.
 The remaining work included a scheduled three-day closure during which the new bridge was jacked 5 m north to align with the former structure, as well as decorative work.

 Work was completed in the autumn of 2015.

-Future

-On August12, 2019, the MTO announced its intention to expand Highway3 within Essex County by "twinning" the existing two-lane highway with a second carriageway.